PSG crowned Ligue 1 champions: Lille draw to hand title to Thomas Tuchel's side | Goal.com

 PSG have now won six of the last seven Ligue 1 titles, having lifted the crown only twice in their history prior to the arrival of Qatar Sports Investments in 2011.

+PSG had looked set to advance after downing Manchester United 2-0 at Old Trafford, only to see the Reds charge back with a 3-1 win in Paris to send the French giants packing.

+That meant the Ligue 1 title was the bare minimum expected from 2018-19, and after looking so imperious throughout the season PSG stumbled to eventual victory.

-The Parisians had only dropped nine points all season prior to last Sunday’s collapse at Lille, but with the finishing line in sight they were beaten twice in a matter of days to open up the faintest of possibilities that their title success could be in jeopardy.
+The team had only dropped nine points all season prior to last Sunday’s collapse, but with the finishing line in sight they were beaten twice in a matter of days as Nantes inflicted a 3-2 defeat on Tuchel's men midweek.

-PSG needed only a point against Nantes on Wednesday to clinch the title at the second time of asking, and had looked set to correct the mistakes of the previous weekend when Dani Alves put them in front early on.

-But the hosts hit back with three quick-fire goals to leave last season’s champions in limbo, and lost out despite a late strike from Metehan Guclu.
+Despite those setbacks, though, the fate of the title was never really in doubt and is now confirmed as PSG reasserted their domestic dominance.

+But with such astronomical funds invested in the Parisian squad, the real challenge is still success in Europe, a goal that has remained out of reach.